jrbromberg/bank-emails-to-spreadsheet/README.md

 Setup your bank alerts to send you an email for all transactions and/or balance updates as available.
 Each bank will be different.
 For BECU, I was able to get all transactions over $0.00.
 For Bank of America, I was able to get all transactions over $0.01.

 ### 3. Spreadsheet
-This is the spreadsheet (and attached script) that you will be copying:
-[\[add the spreadsheet link here\]](https://docs.google.com/spreadsheets/d/1LBkVF94ZmOu09n-ugCw50vD-p41wiap2ETIQwf2Epfo/edit?usp=sharing)

 [This is the spreadsheet.](https://docs.google.com/spreadsheets/d/1LBkVF94ZmOu09n-ugCw50vD-p41wiap2ETIQwf2Epfo)

 You can `Make a copy` from the file menu or you can [click this link](https://docs.google.com/spreadsheets/d/1LBkVF94ZmOu09n-ugCw50vD-p41wiap2ETIQwf2Epfo/copy).